 \textbf{Policy regret}.
-We proceed to define formally the regret of an NCS policy.
-We start with the benchmark DAC policy $\pi_\star\in \Pi$, that is fully characterized by matrix $M_\star$ which can be calculated by solving the problem:
+We proceed to define formally the regret of a policy.
+We start with the benchmark DAC policy $\pi_\star\in \Pi$, that is fully characterized by matrix $M_\star$ which can be calculated by solving:

 Constraints \eqref{bhs-prob-const-state} enforce the LTI dynamics of the state transition, and \eqref{bhs-prob-const-dac} ensure the actions are taken from a DAC policy.
 Clearly, this hypothetical policy can only be calculated with access to future disturbances and costs, whereas the learner, at each step $t$, has access only to information until $t\!-\!1$.